 We collected seawater samples from 10 m below the surface and 1 m above the benthos using a 4 L Niskin bottle deployed from the UCLA RV Kodiak [25].
 From each Niskin deployment, we transferred a single liter of seawater to an enteral feeding pouch and conducted gravity filtration through a sterile 0.22 µm Sterivex cartridge (MilliporeSigma, Burlington, MA, USA) in the field (Miya et al., 2016).
 Additionally, we processed three field blanks as a negative control that consisted of 1 L of distilled water following the method above.
 Finally, we dried Sterivex filters using a 3 mL syringe and then capped and stored the filters at -20˚C for DNA laboratory work back at UCLA (Miya et al., 2015).

-DNA Extraction and Library Preparation
+DNA extraction and library preparation

 We extracted eDNA from the Sterivex cartridge using the DNAeasy Tissue and Blood Kit (Qiagen Inc., Germantown, MD) following modifications of Spens et al. (2017).
 We PCR amplified the extracted eDNA using the MiFish Universal Teleost 12S primer (Miya et al., 2015) with Nextera modifications following PCR and the library preparation methods of Curd et al. (2019) (See supplemental methods).
 All PCRs included a negative control where molecular grade water replaced the DNA extraction.
 For positive controls, we used DNA extractions of grass carp (Ctenopharyngodon idella, Cyprinidae) and Atlantic salmon (Salmo salar, Salmonidae), both non-native to California.
 Libraries were sequenced on a MiSeq PE 2x300bp at the Technology Center for Genomics & Bioinformatics (University of California- Los Angeles, CA, USA), using Reagent Kit V3 with 20% PhiX added to all sequencing runs.